Shahed drones

-Shahed drones are Iranian unmanned combat aerial vehicles (UCAVs) and loitering munitions (exploding kamikaze drones) developed by Shahed Aviation Industries.
+Shahed drones are Iranian unmanned combat aerial vehicles (UCAVs) and loitering munitions developed by Shahed Aviation Industries.
 Shahed drones are manufactured both in Iran and in Russia, with the Russian variant building upon Iranian plans.
-Both variants were deployed by Russian forces against Ukraine during the Russian invasion.
+Following the 2022 Russian invasion of Ukraine, both variants have been deployed by Russian forces against Ukraine during the Russo-Ukrainian war and by Iranian forces during the 2026 Iran war.

+Development and production

+Name

-"Shahed" literally translates to "witness" in both Persian and Arabic.
+"Shahed" (شاهد, transliterations: Persian: Šâhed, Arabic: Šāhid) literally means "witness" in both Persian and Arabic languages.